 Poor Sleep & Snoring

 Poor sleep can be detrimental to your health.
 Symptoms of poor sleep can include and are not limited to sluggish memory, impaired cognitive functions, mood swings, depleted immune system, lack of libido, weight gain, increased blood pressure, drowsiness, and poor balance.
-Children may also suffer from poor sleep, resulting in bed wetting, behavioral problems at school, headaches, constantly tired, suffer from ADHD type symptoms, these are just a few of symptoms that kids can experience.
+Children may also suffer from poor sleep, resulting in bed wetting, behavioral problems at school, headaches, constant drowsiness and ADD/ADHD like symptoms.

 Snoring can be defined as the dull/course noise emitting from our throats and nasal passages as we sleep.
 Snoring can be a relatively harmless annoyance but it can be a chronic problem.
 Snoring may be an indication of a larger, more serious health problem.